rubenbe/comfospottwin40/readme.md

 As proof of concept, I've been able to control the fans using a replayed signal from the oscilloscope.
 I want to keep the controller installed for easy touch screen control.

+# Temperature & humidity sensor.
+The sensor is a Sensiron SHT21 i2c based sensor.